 The pull-and-test job is used to pull the latest code and run the test suites.
 This job uses the Python orb as an executor.

-To run this project on your CircleCI account, you will need to migrate your code to a repository on your Github account.
-Create a new one.
-When you run the commands, replace REPOSITORY_URL with the URL of the newly created repository.
+To run this project on your CircleCI account, you will need to push your code to a repository on your Github account.
+Create a new repository and then run the following commands.
+Remember to replace REPOSITORY_URL with the URL of the newly created repository.

 git remote set-url origin <REPOSITORY_URL>